skycoin/hardware-wallet/README.md

 The Skycoin hardware will be shipped with an immutable bootloader written in a protected memory that is impossible to re-write.

-The firmware however can evolve over time and some solutions were developed to update an existing firmware (see [skycoin-cli](https://github.com/skycoin/hardware-wallet-go/)).
+The firmware however can evolve over time and some solutions were developed to update an existing firmware (see [skycoin-hw-cli](https://github.com/skycoin/hardware-wallet-go/releases)).

 ##### Full-Firmware and bootloader folder

-The [full-firmware](https://github.com/skycoin/hardware-wallet/tree/master/tiny-firmware/full-firmware) and [bootloader](https://github.com/skycoin/hardware-wallet/tree/master/tiny-firmware/bootloader) folders are here for developpement purpose.
+The [full-firmware](https://github.com/skycoin/hardware-wallet/tree/master/tiny-firmware/full-firmware) and [bootloader](https://github.com/skycoin/hardware-wallet/tree/master/tiny-firmware/bootloader) folders are here for development purpose.
 They are meant to be [flashed with st-link](https://github.com/skycoin/hardware-wallet/blob/master/tiny-firmware/README.md#3-how-to-burn-the-firmware-in-the-device) on a STM32 device in which the memory protection was not enabled yet.

 You can check [here](https://github.com/skycoin/hardware-wallet/blob/master/tiny-firmware/README.md#3-how-to-burn-the-firmware-in-the-device) for instructions about how to burn a full firmware on a device.

 ##### Firmware folder

 If you are a user of the skycoin electronic wallet and want to update your firmware.
-You can pick-up official and test releases from [this folder](https://github.com/skycoin/hardware-wallet/tree/master/tiny-firmware/firmware).
+You can pick-up [official and tested releases](https://github.com/skycoin/hardware-wallet/releases).

 To update firmware the device must be in "bootloader mode".
 Press both buttons, unplug your device and plug it back in.
-Then you can use [skycoin-cli](https://github.com/skycoin/hardware-wallet-go/) deviceFirmwareUpdate message to update the firmware.
+Then you can use [skycoin-cli](https://github.com/skycoin/hardware-wallet/releases) `firmwareUpdate` message to update the firmware.

 #### Update the version